Joseph E. Weaver bio photo

 Microbial community assembly

-Activated sludge plants contain a diverse community of microbes which do the actual work of treating wastewater.
-We have some idea of what a ‘good’ microbial community looks like, but our ability to direct assembly towards a desired community is limited.
+Microbial ecosystems, whether agriculture soils, the human gut, or wastewater treatmentment plants, contain diverse communities of microbes which do the actual work.
+We have some idea of what a ‘good’ microbial communities looks like, but our ability to direct assembly towards a desired community is limited.

 As an engineer, I am trying to use ecological models of community assembly to better understand how to produce desired microbial populations.
-As an ecologist, I am interested in using wastewater treatment as a controllable, yet complex, system for exploring the same models.
+As an ecologist, I am interested in using these systems as platforms for generalizing udnerstanding, such as ‘connecting the rules of life’.
+As a software developer, I am interested in developing tools which are not only correct and performant, but also openly shared and as easy to use as possible for researchers who do not consider themselves ‘computer people’.

 Agent based modelling of microbial communities